 Jul 4 Independence Day in 1776.
 And with POW/MIA flag.

 Jul 11 US Marine Corps Birthday↙ The US Marine Corps established in 1798.

 Jul 27 National Korean War Veterans Armistice Day in 1954.

-Aug 2 Gulf of Tonkin Vietnam 1964, Start of Operation Desert Storm 1990, Invasion of Kuwait Operation Desert Shield 1990.
+Aug 2 Gulf of Tonkin Vietnam 1964, Beginning of Operation Desert Shield 1991.